Consensys/doctools.template-site/docs/getting_started.md

 The doc team will also help you to get ready:

-!!! info "Click to unfold the list of requirements"
-    Creating a new doc site from the template requires to:
+!!! info "Creating a new doc site from the template requires to:"

     - [x] have access to [Github](https://github.com/).
     - [x] have [the tools to handle Git repositories](https://git-scm.com/downloads/guis).